Umbra999/MinecraftNameChecker/README.md

 # MinecraftNameChecker
-I used this to check the availability of OG Names for Labymod but this can also used to Fetch names in General, you can find Labymods OG list here: https://github.com/LabyMod/og-names
+I used this to check the availability of OG Names for Labymod but this can also used to fetch names in General, you can find the Labymod OG list here: https://github.com/LabyMod/og-names

 Usage: